Netflix Renews ‘The Rain’ For Second Season

-For those of you who binged on the post-apocalyptic series, The Rain, this month, it is time to get excited as Netflix announces the series has been renewed for Season 2.
+For those of you who binged on the post-apocalyptic series The Rain this month, it is time to get excited as Netflix announces the series has been renewed for Season 2.

 Using the tagline, “The weather forecast is in: The Rain will return…”, Netflix made the announcement about Season 2 of their first Danish original series.
 According to Variety, The Rain will likely air in 2019.
 Production on Season 2 will begin later this year.

 Season 1 of The Rain is set in post-apocalyptic Scandinavia, where a water-borne virus kills off the vast majority of the population.
-Siblings, Simone (Alba August) and Rasmus (Lucas Lynggard Tonnesen), are whisked away to a secure bunker by their parents.
+Siblings Simone (Alba August) and Rasmus (Lucas Lynggard Tonnesen) are whisked away to a secure bunker by their parents.
 They then spend the next six years living there, too afraid to venture outside.
 However, when their food runs out, they have no other option and they must set out to find a new bunker.

 However, once free from the bunker, they discover that the harsh new world is harder to exist in than they first suspected as they meet a group of young survivors who are jaded after living so long in the outside world.

-The Rain was created by Jannik Tai Mosholt, Esben Toft Jacobsen, and Christian Potalivo, and resonated with audiences globally including the U.S, UK, Brazil, France, and Germany as well as in its native Denmark, according to Netflix.
+The Rain was created by Jannik Tai Mosholt, Esben Toft Jacobsen, and Christian Potalivo, and resonated with audiences globally including the U.S., UK, Brazil, France, and Germany as well as in its native Denmark, according to Netflix.

 "We're a group, we stick together."
 The Rain season 2, forecasted 2019. pic.twitter.com/YxBNrJKFuy